Gender And Market Systems Development: Why We Struggle And What Can Be Done To Tackle Common Challenges

 … It is simply not enough

-Unpaid care, lack of mobility, limited decision-making power, and control over resources are among the challenges faced by women across countries and sectors, which systematically prevent them from engaging effectively in market systems and benefitting from growth.
+Unpaid care, lack of mobility, limited decision-making power, and control over resources are among the challenges faced by women across countries and sectors, which systematically prevent them from engaging effectively in market systems and benefiting from growth.
 Whether we are attempting to improve market systems in agriculture, manufacturing, housing, health or education, chances are extremely high that gender inequality, if unaddressed, will affect the ability of programs to improve the performance of market systems sustainably and generate enduring impact.
 Hence, the need to act in tandem – beyond mainstreaming there is a need for programs to design and implement interventions that target women’s constraints.

 Debunking (more) myths about WEE and MSD – the (not so) hidden incentives of market actors to address gender inequality

 MSD programs tend to refrain from designing interventions targeted at addressing women’s constraints under the assumption that market actors lack the incentives to do so, even with programmatic support.
 However, it is precisely the systemic nature of market systems approaches that allow programs to understand women’s constraints as part of the wider market systems, and identify which actors have the incentives to address them (with the right support).
 Unpaid care, lack of mobility, low decision-making authority, lack of access to information, etc. translate into untapped labor, absenteeism, high staff turnover, unreached customers, sub-optimal supply and the list continues.
 This means that the business case is strong for the private sector to find solutions to constraints faced by women.
 Similarly, these constraints reflect also government failures, meaning that public actors have strong incentives (and mandates) to address gender inequality.
 Facilitation approaches are proving more and more effective, but somehow the good news still goes unnoticed.
 Labor-saving technologies, the provision of on-site nurseries at the workplace or discounts for workers to access public or private-run nursery facilities, as well as catering for transportation needs are just some examples of how market systems development can effectively contribute to women’s empowerment while improving the productivity of market actors.
-Nonetheless, programs should acknowledge that these types of interventions are mainly effective in addressing access domains of women’s empowerment, leaving the agency gap open.
+Nonetheless, programs should acknowledge that these types of interventions are mainly effective in addressing access domains of women’s empowerment, leaving the agency gap open.&

 The “agency” beast and why it makes us feel uncomfortable